GoogleCloudPlatform/podcast/site/content/post/episode-3-kubernetes-and-google-container-engine/index.md

 MARK: Very, very cool.
 Okay, so I guess we should probably start talking about, like, Google Container Engine.
 BRIAN: Oh, right, Google Cloud Podcast.
 FRANCESC: Yeah, Google Container with a K.
-MARK: Yeah, like, we--it is a Google Cloud Platform podcast.
+MARK: Yeah, like, we--it is a Google Cloud podcast.
 We probably should talk about those products.
 BRIAN: Yeah, actually, so we should talk about that.
 So, like, people sometimes abbreviate Google Container Engine as GKE.
 MARK: Yes.
 BRIAN: So, you know, you can think about it as kind of, like, Google Kubernetes Engine in a way, and, you know, so the main, you know, difference there is--so it's running--you know, so Container Engine is hosted Kubernetes, so it's running the, you know, open source Kubernetes, but we handle running the master for you, so we, you know, maintain that.
 We keep it up-to-date.
 We upgrade, you know, the Kubernetes software itself over time.
 We just kind of basically handle--you can think about actually using Kubernetes in kind of two parts.
 There's one part that is, you know, setting up the cluster itself and running Kubernetes, and the other part is, like, running your software in Kubernetes, so you're kind of like, you know, the config and setup and maintenance of the cluster itself versus actually using the cluster, and, you know, actually, internally at Google it's two separate groups who usually manage those things, right?
 You've got the people that run all the clusters, and then you've got the application groups who actually run their software in the clusters, so--and this is a way of basically, you know, letting Google run Kubernetes for you so that you can focus on your app.